Akemi's Anime World

 Switch to Quick Review

 Looked at entirely on its own, Dirty Pair Flash is a decent '90s-vintage action series.
-The characters are interesting enough and have some slightly unusual chemistry (they really seem to hate each other).
+The main duo are interesting enough and have some slightly unusual chemistry, in that they really seem to hate each other.
 The stories, while unoriginal, don't seem hurried, even though the episodes aren't very long.
 Actually, it's a bit impressive that it manages to comfortably fit so much action (and even a bit of character development) into such short sections--it feels longer than it is.

-That said, Dirty Pair Flash is no more memorable than any of a dozen other action OAV series, while the OAVs, movies, and comics of the original have managed to remain relatively popular for over 20 years.
+That said, Dirty Pair Flash is no more memorable than any of a dozen other action OAV series, while the various incarnations of the original have managed to remain popular--with good reason--for over 20 years.
 Flash might be enjoyable on its own, but since it invokes the Dirty Pair name it demands to be compared, and it badly fails to live up to its namesake.

-Admittedly, Dirty Pair Flash has a modern polish that most of the classic movies and OAVs lack, but the makeover goes too far in my opinion.
+Admittedly, Dirty Pair Flash has a modern polish that the classic Dirty Pair outings lack, but the makeover goes too far.
 If it weren't for the title, you probably wouldn't even notice it's supposed to have anything to do with the original.
-The new Kei and Yuri aren't the same Pair, but they're barely even recognizable as the descendants (or cousins or something) they're supposed to be--they're a more generic anime duo and their relationship is more outright war than antagonistic teamwork.
+The new Kei and Yuri aren't the same Pair, but they're barely even recognizable as the descendants (or cousins or something) they're supposed to be--they're just a generic anime duo whose relationship is more outright war than cheerfully antagonistic teamwork.

 Aside from the new-and-not-at-all-improved Lovely Angels, there are some other things that seem to be missing, most notably the fun.
-In place of silly almost-parodies of classic B-movie plots, Flash attempts several equally unoriginal anime plots that are trying a little too hard to take themselves seriously.
+In place of classic Pair's mix of hard sci-fi and almost-parodies of classic B-movies and Westerns, Flash attempts several equally unoriginal anime plots that are trying a little too hard to take themselves seriously.
 At least it's not all bad; fans of the Adam Warren comics (I'm thinking of Sim Hell specifically) will probably enjoy that the fourth episode takes place inside a fantasy sim.

-Basically, Flash seems to be an attempt to make the Dirty Pair more modern and less sleazy.
-Unfortunately, it succeeds.
+Basically, Flash seems to be an attempt to make the Dirty Pair more modern, cleaner, and more mainstream.
+Unfortunately, it succeeds on all counts.
 As a result, it's just another reasonably well done OAV series with one or more heroic but destructive women.

 Visually, Dirty Pair Flash is above average in its action OAV class.
 The art is attractive, as are the character designs.
 The animation is smooth, and the action is fast, clean, and has plenty of punch.
 Also of note are the settings; there are a couple of imaginative locations for fights (most noteworthy being an icy cruse ship) and fairly nice background art to go with them.

-I've only seen the dub, but the acting there is pretty good, if not worth particular note.
+I've only seen the dub, in which the acting is pretty good, if not worth particular note.
 Most memorable is some impressive yelling by the actress who voices Kei and a few decent performances in minor roles.
-The music is also above average, with a catchy song or two on the soundtrack.
+The music is also above average, with a catchy song or two livening things up.

 Related Recommendations